-Today, Marine Staff Sergeant Don Gray is driving Jack in the old first-generation diesel Humvee.
+Today, Marine Staff Sergeant Don Gray is driving Ben in the old first-generation diesel Humvee.
 Sky and Charlie are each driving a separate follow car, and each have a Marine guard with them, riding shotgun.
-Charlie and his Marine guard are following Jack’s Hummer.
-Sky and his Marine guard are shadowing Jack’s car from a block over.
+Charlie and his Marine guard are following Ben’s Hummer.
+Sky and his Marine guard are shadowing Ben’s car from a block over.

-The route was mapped out in advance, and the exact plan detailed and rehearsed—who Jack is meeting, when, where, and for how long.
+The route was mapped out in advance, and the exact plan detailed and rehearsed—who Ben is meeting, when, where, and for how long.

 A time and place has been set up for this meeting with four leaders of the Patriot Crusaders in a rough section of OKC, at the Sierra Crossings housing complex on North Gardner street.
 This situation is considered a high-security high-risk op because the PC group is well-armed and their intent is unknown.

-A couple miles from the projects, a dented cruiser rolls past and the two mustached cops inside nod at Gray, see Jack and smile.
-Jack and Gray nod back, simpatico.
+A couple miles from the projects, a dented cruiser rolls past and the two mustached cops inside nod at Gray, recognize Ben and smile.
+Ben and Gray nod back, simpatico.